 We are Jabril Abdi, Seynab Ali, Mohamed Abukar, and Batula Ismail.
 We came to Lewiston, Maine in the mid-2000s as refugees from Somalia and started farming in Lisbon.
 “Our people are farmers and we have always fed our country.
 Now we are growing food for our new communities in Southern Maine.”

 Since 2016, the New Roots farmers have been developing and farming land in Lewiston, Maine.
-In 2021 they hope to purchase this land to continue developing it and expanding their operations to provide even more fresh, chemical-free produce for their community and beyond.
+In 2022, with the support of communities, Induvial and donors, New Roots was able purchase their land to continue developing it and expanding their operations to provide even more fresh, chemical-free produce for their community and beyond.
 They have worked hard to achieve their dream of land ownership over the years an look ahead with excitement and hope!

 Here’s what owning this land means to each of the four primary New Roots farmers…